MicrosoftDocs/mesh-docs/mesh/Includes/immersive-spaces-teams-ports-firewall.md

 Configure your enterprise firewall settings to align with the standard set of Microsoft 365 requirements outlined in [Microsoft M365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide&preserve-view=true).

+> [!NOTE]
+> Currently, there are extra firewall ports required when in an immersive spaces are held with more than 16 people.
+We are currently working to align with the standards outlined in [Microsoft M365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide&preserve-view=true).
+We appreciate your patience as we make this infrastructure change.

 #### Immersive spaces in Teams

 1. Aligned to standard set of Microsoft 365 requirements outlined in [Microsoft M365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide&preserve-view=true).